Adaptive approximate Bayesian computation for complex models: Experiments on a toy example

 \subsection{Particle duplication in SMC and RSMC}

 The number of distinct particles decreases during the course of the SMC algorithm whatever the value of $\alpha$, as shown on Fig. \ref{Fig1}a-b.
-The oscillations of the number of distinct particles are caused by the resampling step in the SMC algorithm (see \citet{DelMoral2012}), but they are not sufficient to counterbalance the overall decrease.
+The oscillations of the number of distinct particles are caused by the resampling step in the SMC algorithm (see \cite{DelMoral2012}), but they are not sufficient to counterbalance the overall decrease.
 This decrease deteriorates the posterior approximation as shown on Fig. \ref{Fig2}.
-For the RSMC algorithm, the number of distinct particles is maintained at a reasonably high level (Fig. \ref{Fig1}c), but this has a cost in terms of the number of required model runs (see Fig. \ref{Fig2}).
+For the RSMC algorithm, the initial oscillation of the number of particles is due to the initial value of $R$, initially set to 1, but which quickly evolves towards a value ensuring a relatively constant number of distinct particles.
+This number of distinct particles is maintained at a reasonably high level (Fig. \ref{Fig1}c), but this has a cost in terms of the number of required model runs (see Fig. \ref{Fig2}).
 Note that the APMC and the PMC algorithms keep $N$ distinct particles.